afiqnik/Family-App/README.md

 2. Open files in your preferred code editor.

-3. Explore the functionalities of the Login App and start experimenting!
+3. Explore the functionalities of the Family App and start experimenting!

+## Contributing

+Feel free to contribute, enhance, or customize this project.

+Whether you're a beginner looking to practice or an experienced developer wanting to add features, your contributions are highly appreciated!

 ## Feedback

-Feel free to contribute, share feedback, or use this project as a learning resource.
-Happy coding! 🌟

-You can reach out to me at [LinkedIn](https://www.linkedin.com/in/nik-muhammad-afiq/).
+If you encounter any issues or have feedback, please create an issue.
+Your input is valuable!
+You can also reach out to me at [LinkedIn](https://www.linkedin.com/in/nik-muhammad-afiq/).

+Happy coding! 🚀🌐

 ## License